dspinellis/latex-advice/README.md

 * Don't present related work as a laundry list.
   (X did A [12].
 Y developed B [45].
 Z wrote C [37].)
-  Instead, _analyze_ what has been done to identify commonalities, differences, or other noteworthy features of how scientific knowledge is built up in the area you're examining.
+  Instead, _analyze_ what has been done to identify commonalities, differences, evolution, or other noteworthy features of how scientific knowledge is built up in the area you're examining.
   Then present a _synthesis_ of the work along the axes you identified.
 * Avoid the use of adjectives that express a subjective view of your work.